-In accordance with the Company's Deed of Incorporation, the loss for the year ended December 31, 2022 is at the free disposal of the General Shareholder's Meeting.
-It is proposed to add the loss to other reserves.
-The proposed appropriation of loss is already reflected in these financial statements.
+In accordance with the Company's Deed of Incorporation, the profit for the year ended December 31, 2024 is at the free disposal of the General Shareholder's Meeting.
+It is proposed to add the profit to other reserves.
+The proposed appropriation of profit is already reflected in these financial statements.

-Report on the audit of the financial statements 2022 included in the annual report
+Report on the audit of the financial statements 2024 included in the annual report